lud/nvir/README.md

 ## The `env!` functions

-The `env!` functions allows you to load an environment variable and cast its content to the appropriate type.
+The `env!` functions allow you to load an environment variable and cast its content to the appropriate type.

 ### Requiring a variable